 MI Company- Also known as PMI.
 A private mortgage insurance company providing mortgage insurance on conventional loans.
-Only Arch, Essent, Genworth, MGIC, National MI, and Radian are approved MI providers for NCHFA.

 MCC- Mortgage Credit Certificate issued by NCHFA according to the rules and regulations determined by the IRS.

 Modular Home- A manufactured building designed to be used as a single-family dwelling unit which has been constructed and labeled indicating compliance with the North Carolina State Uniform Residential Building Code, Volume VII (Look for NC Validation Stamp).